Eastside Native American Education Program

 The Eastside Native American Education Program is a federally-funded program that assists Native American, Alaskan Native and American Indian students in the Lake Washington, Bellevue and Northshore School districts in grades K-12.
 Since the initiation of the Indian Education Act of 1972, the federal government has assisted local school districts in funding educational programs for all Native American, American Indian and Alaskan Native children.
 These programs are intended to provide children with programs that not only offer them the opportunity to succeed academically but to enrich their cultural lives as well.

-Program Administrator Mary Wilber and an open committee of parents steers the program content and determines the best available talents and resources to implement the program’s activities.
+Program Administrator Lauren Nabahe and an open committee of parents steers the program content and determines the best available talents and resources to implement the program’s activities.

 To assist all Native students, provided services include:

 - Student advocacy